lamini-ai/lamini-examples/prompt_engineering.md

 On the other hand, a system prompt, an optional directive, sets the context and guides the language model's overall behavior and tone.

-You can add a system prompt to generate an output tailored to a legal ethics symposium, and provide insights relevant to legal professionals and ethicists, like below.
+For example, you can add a system prompt to generate an output tailored to a legal ethics symposium, and provide insights relevant to legal professionals and ethicists, like below.

 ```python